johnrom/use-optimized-selector/README.md

 Getting started is easy, but it will be good to know how [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) works in order to confirm your selector is working as expected.

-Both the selector and comparer passed into this function must be constant or memoized in order to optimize the returned selector.
+> :warning: Both the selector and comparer passed into this function must be constant or memoized in order to optimize the returned selector.
 Any time either of those parameters changes, a new selector will be created.
-In many cases, the subscriber will update, create a new subscription, and return a new value when memoization is done incorrectly.
+In many cases, the library you're using for subscriptions will create a brand new subscription, and return a new value, uncached value when memoization is done incorrectly.
 This will result in less than optimal subscriptions.

+> :warning: A second consequence of these optimizations is that you could over-optimize and end up with stale values if you don't take into account everything that could change!
+For example if there were two worlds named Earth in the examples below with different props, they would be stale when checking `planetNameComparer`!
+Using something generic like `react-fast-compare` for deep comparison on objects is less prone to mistakes.

 ### Prerequisites